Young Subjects: Children, State-Building, & Social Reform in the Eighteenth-Century French World (McGill-Queens’ University Press, 2021)

 - “Mapping the Early Modern World: Using Google Maps in the Classroom,” AHA Today’s Teaching with #DigHist, posted October 2017.

 - Podcast, Episode 96: Louis XIV’s Absolutism and the “Affair of the Poisons,” 15 Minute History, September 13, 2017

 - “Child Gangs and Motherly Duty at the Onset of Revolution,” Age of Revolutions Blog, August 2017

 - “Prix de Moralité: The Inculcation of Young French Citizens,” at Age of Revolutions Blog, June 2017

 - “Ten Things to Remember During Your Research Year,” Not Even Past, June 5, 2014, https://notevenpast.org/ten-things-to-remember-your-research-year/

 - “Why is Anne Hathaway So Sad?
 The History Behind Les Misérables,” Not Even Past, January 14, 2013, https://notevenpast.org/why-anne-hathaway-so-sad-history-behind-les-miserables/

 - “Les Misérables: A Historian’s Review,” The Alcalde, January 16, 2013, http://alcalde.texasexes.org/2013/01/les-miserables-a-historians-review/

 - “Review: State of Virginity: Gender, Religion, and Politics in an Early Modern Catholic State,” Not Even Past, February 17, 2013, http://www.notevenpast.org/read/state-virginity-gender-religion-and-politics-early-modern-catholic-state-2004

-Click Projects in Progress for information on my book manuscript plan and articles in preparation.
+Click Projects in Progress for information on publications in preparation.